 Other places to look for your lost EIN number include your email, your tax documents, or your bank.
 You may have an automated response from the IRS in your email from when you initially obtained it.
 Try to remember the time frame in which you may have obtained your EIN number, and search your emails around that time.
 If you have had the EIN long enough to file taxes, check your tax documents.
 Your federal tax ID number can be easily accessed on many tax forms.
 You can also ask your accountant, as they may keep a record of it.
 If you opened a bank account for the business, the bank will keep your EIN on file.
 The EIN is often the first thing the bank will ask you for when opening a business account.

 If you have never obtained an EIN number, Harvard Business Services is happy to assist you.
-Valid for the life of your company, your EIN number allows you to lawfully conduct business activities, especially in the United States, as well as open a U.S. bank account, obtain loans, hire employees and more.
-An EIN number can be obtained in a few business days for clients with a US Social Security number, and 45 business days for clients without a US Social Security number.
-For more information about obtaining an EIN number for your company, call us or proceed through our website at https://www.delawareinc.com/ourservices/obtain-tax-id-or-ein-for-delaware-company/.
+Your company's EIN number allows you to lawfully conduct business activities, especially in the United States, as well as open a U.S. bank account, obtain loans, hire employees and more.
+An EIN number can be obtained in a few business days for clients with a US Social Security number, and 20 business days for clients without a US Social Security number.
+For more information about obtaining an EIN number for your company, call us or proceed through our website by clicking this link.

 For any other questions, please visit delawareinc.com or call Harvard Business Services at 1-800-345-2677.